braincorp/robustus/README.md

 Tool to make and configure python virtualenv, setup necessary packages and cache them if necessary.

+When amount of 3rd-party libraries used by project grows it requires much effort and time to setup working environment with all the libraries and tools installed and paths configured.
+Robustus tries to minimize this effort by providing "one command" install scripts and ability to cache binary versions of packages to reuse them in future.

 ### Prerequesties
 * python 2.7
 * virtualenv